 |76902 Law and Literature||6cp|

 Levels of award

 The Bachelor of Engineering Science may be awarded with distinction, credit or pass.

 Students can graduate with a Bachelor of Laws (Honours) if they complete subjects 76090 Research Methodology and 76040 Research Thesis within the course.
 The degree may be awarded with first or second class honours, which does not require an additional honours year.
 The rules concerning the Bachelor of Laws (Honours) can be found in undergraduate course information.

-Students who meet these criteria for honours are eligible for transfer into the appropriate undergraduate honours exit course on completion of all coursework.
-This transfer is managed by the Haymarket Student Centre and occurs just prior to graduation.
+Students who meet these criteria for honours are eligible for transfer into the appropriate undergraduate honours exit course on completion of all coursework and occurs just prior to graduation.

 Students who undertake the Legal Futures and Technology major and who meet the criteria for honours can choose to undertake honours as part of their degree.

 This course satisfies the requirements for admission to the Supreme Court of NSW as a lawyer, provided students complete a practical legal training (PLT) program, such as the Graduate Certificate in Professional Legal Practice (C11232).